 It’s a white solid with a strong smell.

-Camphor is highly toxic and especially dangerous for kids.
+Camphor is highly toxic and is especially dangerous for kids.

 It’s not absorbed by the skin too much, but it’s very dangerous when kids inhale it or digest it.